Blackjack Switch – Rules, Free Game, Strategy Charts & Odds

-Since it’s only been around for a few years, most gamers haven’t had a chance to play Blackjack Switch.
+Since it’s only been around for a few years, most blackjack gamblers haven’t had a chance to play Blackjack Switch.
 This article is intended to increase awareness of the exciting variant, as well as explain how to play Blackjack Switch.
-For those who obsess about the house edge, I’ve also included a section on Blackjack Switch odds and probability.
+For those who obsess about the house edge, we’ve also included a section on Blackjack Switch odds and probability.

 How to Play Blackjack Switch